sourcegraph/about/content/blogposts/2024/how-cody-provides-remote-repository-context.md

   alt="Sourcegraph instance setup for indexing repositories" />

-_(There’s a lot of machinery under the hood to make this system work.
-Part 2 of this blog, coming soon, will explain how exactly Sourcegraph indexes code and keeps it fresh to support this functionality)_
+*(There’s a lot of machinery under the hood to make this system work.
+Part 2 of this blog (coming soon) will explain how exactly Sourcegraph indexes code and keeps it fresh to support this functionality.)*

 ## What remote context awareness means for Cody users

-This setup of building Cody Enterprise _on top of_ Sourcegraph means that users get all three forms of code context: local file, local repository, and remote repository context.
+This setup of building Cody Enterprise _on top of_ Sourcegraph means that users get all three forms of code context: local file, local repository, and_ _remote repository context.

 As a Cody Enterprise user, you can use any repository in your codebase for context from any Cody interface.
 You can work in Repository A in your IDE and ask Cody a question requiring context from both Repository A and Repository B (for example a utility library).
 Or, you can ask Cody a high-level question about Repository C without having any project open in your IDE.